-Equip Disciples focuses especially on reaching into economically challenged regions and reaching out to believers disadvantaged by legacies of war, persecution, culture, or prejudice.
+Equip Disciples was formed to continue the task of discipleship as was passed down to us from the Lord Jesus himself and the examples of those who have come before us.
+We focus especially on reaching into economically challenged regions and reaching out to believers disadvantaged by legacies of war, persecution, culture, or prejudice.
 God has not left these peoples behind, and wants to lift them up and strengthen them to become a powerful, dynamic body of believers obedient to his kingship, reaching out to their neighbors and beyond.

-- to engage in missions and ministries to further God’s Kingdom and the edification of the Body of Christ through training and equipping disciples of our Lord Jesus Christ;
+to engage in missions and ministries to further God’s Kingdom and the edification of the Body of Christ through training and equipping followers of Jesus;

-- to provide resources and expert consultation to aid Bible Translation projects across the world;
+and to provide resources and expert consultation to aid Bible Translation projects across the world.